TheSighing/chimera/README.md

 https://chimeraapi.herokuapp.com/links/wolf

 ```
+#Note Restful-API will evolve separately from this API to ensure useability

 ### TODO

-- [ ] Implement climb of images and links on both RESTFUL API and API
+- [ ] Implement climb of images and links on both RESTFUL-API and API
 - [ ] Implement options to include link and images result in standard climb
 - [ ] Clean up code
 - [x] Standard climb
-- [ ] Report errors properly and helpfully on both RESTFUL API and API
+- [ ] Report errors properly and helpfully on both RESTFUL-API and API
 - [ ] Improve documentation
+- [ ] Implement Naive Summary and add to resulting JSON returned for given page sections